bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * getblock  -  (hash)  -  Returns information about the block with the given hash.
   https://bitcoin.org/en/developer-reference#getblock
 * getconnectioncount  -   * Returns the number of connections to other nodes.

-* sendfrom  -  (fromaccount) (tobismuthaddress) (amount) (minconf=1) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
-Will send the given amount to the given address, ensuring the account has a valid balance using (minconf) confirmations.
-Returns the transaction ID if successful (not in JSON object).
-  sends from the first address of the given account.
-  Bismuthd specifics: comment is converted to "openfield data" and will be part of the transaction. comment-to is ignored.
-  Uses "mpinsert" node command, since "txsend" is not secure: it sends the private key to the node.

-* sendmany  -  (fromaccount) {address:amount,...} (minconf=1) (comment)  -  amounts are double-precision floating point numbers
-  Bismuth does not support one to many transactions.
-Will be converted to many transactions, and return a list of transaction id.
-  Use of this command with bismuthd is better be avoided.

-* sendtoaddress  -  (bismuthaddress) (amount) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
-Returns the transaction ID (txid) if successful.
-  Sends from main account default address

 * gettransaction  -  (txid)  -  Returns an object about the given transaction containing: "amount"&nbsp;: total amount of the transaction, "confirmations"&nbsp;: number of confirmations of the transaction,"txid"&nbsp;: the transaction ID, "time"&nbsp;: time associated with the transaction(1)., "details" - An array of objects containing:, "account","address", "category", "amount", "fee"
   Needs additionnal command on node.py